fut-shell/fut-shell.github.io/README.md

 ### Background, Aim, and Scope

 The Unix shell is the _de facto_ choice for specifying succinct and simple scripts for system orchestration, automation, and data ingestion.
-A few different trends in containerizaton and the cloud have brought shell scripting back to prominence, and thus motivate research of both theoretical and practical significance.
+Ops trends in containerizaton and the cloud have brought shell scripting back to prominence, and thus motivate research of both theoretical and practical significance.
 The aim of this [HotOS'21](https://sigops.org/s/conferences/hotos/2021/) Panel is to provide a forum for the discussion of new, renewed, and continued research in this area.

 The focus will be on topics related to shell scripts and their runtime environments, and includes:

 * Implementations and performance
 * Parallelism and distribution
-* Analysis, transformation, and synthesis
-* Annotations and type systems
 * Containerization, serverless, and microservices
+* Tool support for the shell: analysis, transformation, and synthesis
+* Annotations and type systems for tool support
 * Mechanization and correctness
 * Benchmarks and tools

-The topics will be informed by the interests of the panel's participants.
+The concrete topics of the panel will be informed by the interests of the panel's participants.
+We'll produce a summary of the event: participants will be able to contribute their perspectives and visions to the summary.

 ### (Possible) Format(s)

 We are in the process of deciding on the panel's format, depending on the feedback/ideas we receive from panelists and attendees.
 Here are a few different formats we are considering

-* Formal panel: statement + prompts, no more than 5 organizers
+* Challenge problems: each panelist provides a challenge problem related to the shell and Ops; each discussed

+* Formal panel: panelists provide a statement, pre-arranged prompts/questions from the audience

 * Discussion tables: rotate between randomized rooms, given topics/prompts